Essay guidelines

 - Then, present the information you discovered during your research.
 This will substantiate your point and back up your claim.

-Step 7: Write a conclusion
+Step 7: Explanatory essay conclusion

 - After that, summarize the supporting points from the body paragraphs.